ole1986/a3-admintoolkit/@MissionFile/README.md

 **Extensions[]**

-This property is used to load additional extensions located in the MissionFile `atk` folder.
+This property is used to load additional extensions (*.sqf files) located in the MissionFile `atk\extensions` folder.
-From server it will also include the same file in `ext` folder to execute global commands.
+On server side it will also include the same file from its `extensions` folder to execute global commands.

 **QuickButtons[]**